hraberg/shen.clj/README.markdown

                  (/.
 X (integer? (/ X 3))))
     [0 3 6 9 12 15 18 21 24 27 30 33 36 39 42 45 48 51 54 57 60... etc]

+### Known Issues

+* shen-tuples created with @p prints as empty string (or list).
+They are absvectors, which are Java arrays.
+* cons of two atoms prints differently from CLisp Shen: [a b] vs [a | b], and might also behave differently.
+* defmacro registers the macro, but it doesn't get defined when evaluating the null package form.

 ## Roadmap